 If you plan to work throughout your studies, don't be afraid to mention this.
 It won't reflect badly on your application, in fact it can demonstrate your determination and hard-working nature.
 If offered a place on the course you'll be able to get help and support.

-To impress, you'll need to do your homework and come up with a few focused questions such as:
+To impress, come up with a few focused questions such as:

 - 'What would graduates say was the most valuable thing about the postgraduate programme?'